Eugene Drucker and Philip Setzer – violins

 Lawrence Dutton – viola Paul Watkins - cello

 The arrival of Paul Watkins in 2013 has had a profound effect on the Emerson Quartet.
 Mr. Watkins, a distinguished soloist, award-winning conductor, and devoted chamber musician, joined the ensemble in its 37th season, and his dedication and enthusiasm have infused the Quartet with a warm, rich tone and a palpable joy in the collaborative process.
-The reconfigured group has been greeted with impressive accolades.
+The reconfigured group has been praised by critics and fans alike around the world.
 “The Emerson brought the requisite virtuosity to every phrase.
 But this music is equally demanding emotionally and intellectually, and the group’s powers of concentration and sustained intensity were at least as impressive."
 The New York Times

-Formed in 1976 and based in New York City, the Emerson was one of the first quartets formed with two violinists alternating in the first chair position.
-In 2002, the Quartet began to stand for most of its concerts, with the cellist seated on a riser.
+Formed in 1976 and based in New York City, the Emerson was one of the first quartets whose violinists alternated in the first chair position.
 The Emerson Quartet, which took its name from the American poet and philosopher Ralph Waldo Emerson, is Quartet-in-Residence at Stony Brook University.
+During the spring of 2016, full-time Stony Brook faculty members Philip Setzer and Lawrence Dutton received the honor of Distinguished Professor, and part-time faculty members Eugene Drucker and Paul Watkins were awarded the title of Honorary Distinguished Professor.
 In January 2015, the Quartet received the Richard J. Bogomolny National Service Award, Chamber Music America’s highest honor, in recognition of its significant and lasting contribution to the chamber music field.

 APRIL 2017 – PLEASE DO NOT ALTER THIS BIOGRAPHY WITHOUT PRIOR APPROVAL